 Directed by Dionne Bromfield, Netflix’s ‘Being Gordon Ramsay’ is a very honest and insightful 6-part documentary series following the celebrity chef as he navigates his family and his global empire.
 He has never shied away from asserting that he hails from a dysfunctional family or that his past is what serves as his motivation every day, but he delves into them much more in this production.
 Therefore, of course, there is a significant focus on his father too, especially because he was reportedly not at all supportive of his namesake and allegedly looked down upon his choice of career.

-Gordon Ramsay Sr. Worked Odd Jobs Throughout His Adult Life
+Gordon Ramsay Sr. Reportedly Worked Odd Jobs Throughout His Adult Life

-Gordon himself once revealed that the family relocated to England around the mid-1970s owing to his father’s struggles, only to end up in council estates while trying to make ends meet.
-He even indicated the latter had trouble holding a job, so while the inconsi stently served as a pool manager, shopkeeper, or welder, the matriarch kept things afloat by working several jobs at once.
-As if that’s not enough, the chef once described his father as a “hard-drinking womaniser” who abused as well as neglected not only his patient wife but also all four of his children in different ways.
+Gordon once revealed that the family relocated to England around the mid-1970s due to his father’s struggles and ended up living on council estates while trying to make ends meet.
+He even claimed that his father had trouble holding a job, stating that he served as a pool manager, shopkeeper, or welder, while their mother kept things afloat by working several jobs at once.
+The chef once described his father as a “hard-drinking womaniser,” and publicly alleged that he abused and neglected his wife and children in different ways.

 Gordon Ramsay Sr. Passed Away at Age 53 in 1997